TyrinCRM/WinMessage/readme.md

  # License Information
- - WinMessage is FREE SOFTWARE, however, you may not distribute or modify it without explicit permission.
+ - WinMessage is provided FREE OF CHARGE, however, you may not distribute or modify it without explicit permission.
 We may decide to add an open-source license in the future, but for the time being, distribution and commercial use are explicitly prohibited.
+All legal copyright rights are reserved.